 - Historical sales: seasonality, weekly phasing, week/week or month/month trends

 To put the finishing touches on your masterpiece you must be able to show the cost of the risk you have identified.
 If you can show what the cost impact is at different thresholds of demand attainment, then you surely gain an attentive audience.
 You might show something similar to the chart below with expected costs based on over attainment or under attainment.
-This is not as easily calculated as determining how much the loss of a customer or relationship is worth.
+This is not as easily calculated as defender-attainment the loss of a customer or relationship is worth.
 It’s much more than a simple equation.

-Your hard work on story telling is useless without execution to the agreed upon plan.
+Your hard work on storytelling is useless without execution to the agreed upon plan.
 You can pull your organization out of a continuity of supply issue or find a way to sell excess inventory to a third party 100 times.
 But what they will remember is the one time you made a commitment and did not execute.
 Don’t panic!
 We all face issues out of our control and cannot win all of the time, but you can always ensure a steady, open and honest communication path.
 If you are on course, let them know.
 If you are slightly off course or ahead of course, let them know.
 If the sky is falling…well…identify the root cause, create a mitigation plan with a few options and clearly assess best, worst and likely outcomes, and then let them know.

 When you communicate everything (good and not so good) then you gain trust.
 Trust is a direct driver to speed and cost per Stephen M. R. Covey in the book “The Speed of Trust”.
-Once you break trust, whether personally or in association to the organization, cost goes up and speed of decision making goes down.
+Once you break trust, whether personally or in association to the organization, the cost goes up and speed of decision making goes down.

 Celebrate your wins and mourn the losses, but always review the lessons learned.
 Show you are committed to more than this specific situation, task or instance.
 Talk about what worked, what holds opportunity and what you would do differently next time.
-This follow-through will not only keep trust but it will build it, not to mention allowing for key team members who helped in the execution to get some much needed visibility.
+This follow-through will not only keep trust but it will build it, not to mention allowing for key team members who helped in the execution to get some much-needed visibility.

-In summary, the three keys to consensus planning (Audience, Product and Execution) will allow you to speak the same language as stakeholders, develop and tell the story with projected impacts and build/maintain trust across the organization.
+In summary, the three keys to consensus planning (Audience, Product, and Execution) will allow you to speak the same language as stakeholders, develop and tell the story with projected impacts and build/maintain trust across the organization.
 The next time you have an item to bring to your S&OP or business review, try building your communication based on this model to see if it is better received.
 Don’t forget to pre-wire your audience, tell the story and plan for execution.